-In the below interview, Kim Helms, DTT’s VP of National Accounts, discusses how she’s built successful corporate partnerships with some of the biggest brands in the hospitality industry.
+In the below interview, Kim Helms, DTiQ’s VP of National Accounts, discusses how she’s built successful corporate partnerships with some of the biggest brands in the hospitality industry.

-I am the Vice President of National Accounts, responsible for creating new enterprise chain relationships, as well as for managing existing key DTT National Account relationships.
+I am the Vice President of National Accounts, responsible for creating new enterprise chain relationships, as well as for managing existing key DTiQ National Account relationships.

 Where did you start in the industry?